 2. Check if TPM is Enabled in BIOS

-It isn’t very easy to enable TPM from a BIOS/UEFI because BIOS differs depending on the brand & model of the motherboard.
-You can watch some YouTube videos or check the motherboard manual for instructions on enabling TPM from BIOS.
+Enabling TPM from a BIOS/UEFI isn’t very easy because the BIOS differs depending on the motherboard’s brand and model.
+Watch some YouTube videos or check the motherboard manual for instructions on how to do this.

-If you don’t want to watch any video or read the motherboard manual, check out our guide – How to Enable TPM 2.0 in Windows PC.
+If you don’t want to watch a video or read the motherboard manual, check out our guide on how to Enable TPM 2.0 on a Windows PC.

 3. Update BIOS or UEFI

-If the TPM is already enabled on the BIOS/UEFI, but you still get the TPM device not detected error message, you need to update the BIOS or UEFI.
+If the TPM is already enabled on the BIOS or UEFI, but you still get the error message, it’s time to update the BIOS or UEFI.

-However, updating BIOS is not an easy task, especially if you don’t have any technical knowledge.
-Incorrect BIOS settings can lead to various problems which can’t be fixed easily.
+However, updating the BIOS could be difficult, especially if you lack technical knowledge.
+Incorrect BIOS settings can lead to various problems that cannot be easily fixed.

-The safest option to Update BIOS is to disable the Bitlocker device encryption, visit the OEM website, and download the latest BIOS firmware for your PC.
-Once downloaded, run the installer file & follow the on-screen instructions.
+The safest way to Update your BIOS is to disable the Bitlocker device encryption, visit the OEM website, and download the latest BIOS firmware for your PC.
+Once downloaded, run the installer file and follow the on-screen instructions.

-Another option is to take your PC/Laptop to the nearest service center and ask them to update the BIOS.
-This is the safest option to update the BIOS/UEFI firmware.
+Another option is to take your PC or laptop to the nearest service center and ask them to update the BIOS.
+This is the safest way to update the BIOS/UEFI firmware.

 4. Reinstall the TPM Driver